A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

-Similarly, the performance of GANs heavily deteriorates given a limited amount of training data \cite{tseng2021regularizing}.
-However, recent works \cite{zhang2019consistency, zhao2020differentiable,zhao2020image,karras2020training,tran2020towards} observe that augmenting only real images (Only applying $T$ to (i) in Figure \ref{fig:data_augmentation_framework}), only generated images (Only applying $T$ to (ii) in Figure \ref{fig:data_augmentation_framework}), and only discriminator (Both applying $T$ to (i) and (ii) in Figure \ref{fig:data_augmentation_framework}) do not help with GANs training.
+Similarly, the performance of GANs heavily deteriorates given a limited amount of training data \cite{tseng2021regularizing}. {For instance, \cite{karras2020training} shows that Frechet Inception Distance (FID) starts to rise at some point during training and outputs of discriminator keep drifting apart during training, when training data is limited.
+More analysis can be found in the survey \cite{li2022comprehensive} on data-efficient GANs training.} However, recent studies \cite{zhang2019consistency, zhao2020differentiable,zhao2020image,karras2020training,tran2020towards} observe that augmenting only real images (Only applying $T$ to (i) in Figure \ref{fig:data_augmentation_framework}), only generated images (Only applying $T$ to (ii) in Figure \ref{fig:data_augmentation_framework}), and only discriminator (Both applying $T$ to (i) and (ii) in Figure \ref{fig:data_augmentation_framework}) do not help with GANs training.
 Naturally, one problem needs to be considered: whether the overfitting exists in GANs' training?
-Some works \cite{zhao2020differentiable,karras2020training} demonstrate that, even big dataset and state of the art models, the training of GANs still suffers from severe overfitting.
-And the less training data there is, the earlier this happens.
-Recently, some works \cite{zhao2020differentiable,zhao2020image,karras2020training,tran2020towards} on data augmentation for GANs training have been proposed simultaneously.
-They all argue that the classical data augmentation approach could mislead the generator to learn the distribution of the augmented data, which could be different from that of the original data.
-To deal with this problem, they augment both real and fake samples and let gradients propagate through the augmented samples to G (Applying $T$ to (i), (ii), and (iii) in Figure \ref{fig:data_augmentation_framework}).
-Through adding the data augmentation to all processes of GANs training, the performance of GANs has been significantly improved.
-However, which augmentation is most beneficial for GANs training?
-Figure \ref{fig:data_augmentation} shows the FID comparisons (demonstrated on \cite{zhao2020image}) of BigGAN on CIFAR-10 dataset.
-For only data augmentation (represented by ‘vanilla\_rf’), the operations in spatial augmentation such as $translation$, $zoomout$, and $zoomin$, are much more effective than the operations in visual augmentation, such as $brightness$, $colorness$ ($redness$ and $greenness$), and $mixup$.
-The result is that augmentations resulting in spatial changes improve the GANs performance more than those inducing mostly visual changes.
-It is easy to understand that generated images are significantly lacking in detail compared to the real images, and spatial augmentation improves the ability of the generator to fit detailed textures through spatial changes.
+Some studies \cite{zhao2020differentiable,karras2020training} demonstrate that, even with big dataset and state of the art models, the training of GANs suffers from severe overfitting.
+Furthermore, in case of small training data, overfitting occurs at an early stage in the training.
+Recently, some studies \cite{zhao2020differentiable,zhao2020image,karras2020training,tran2020towards,jiang2021deceive} on data augmentation for GANs training have been proposed.
+It is argued that the classical data augmentation approach could mislead the generator to learn the distribution of the augmented data, which could be different from that of the original data.
+To deal with this problem, these studies augment both real and fake samples and let gradients propagate through the augmented samples to G (Applying $T$ to (i), (ii), and (iii) in Figure \ref{fig:data_augmentation_framework}).
+By adding the data augmentation to all processes of GANs training, the performance of GANs has been significantly improved. {However, this "\textit{Augment All}" strategy may lead to the “leaking” of augmentations to the generated samples, which is highly undesirable.
+The experiments in \cite{karras2020training} demonstrate that as long as the probability of executing the augmentation remains below 0.8, leaks are unlikely to happen in practice.}